 We also work with young people (16 to 18 years old) to provide an Intergenerational Befriending Service.
 Our young volunteers visit Care Homes on a regular basis to provide friendship and support to the residents and to help out with the group activities.

-Could you become a Carer Respite befriender?
-Our Carer Respite service provides a regular break for carers.
+Could you become a Carer Support befriender?
+Our Carer Support service provides a regular break for carers.
 It is often difficult for carers to take a much-needed break from their caring responsibilties but regular breaks are vital to allow carers to stay well themselves.
-Our Carer Respite volunteers support the carer by befriending the cared-for allowing the carer some much needed respite.
+Our Carer Support volunteers support the carer by befriending the cared-for allowing the carer some much needed respite.
 If you think this role could be for you, we would love to hear from you.

 Office Administration Volunteers